“We’re in the army now” – Status Quo.

 As well as meeting the entire Northern Ireland squad and IFA representatives, I also got to meet the Belarus ladies team, they signed the programme for me.
 I then met all three referees too.

-I outsang almost 1000 Belarussian fans (who only started singing because I was so loud and they felt they needed to prove they could as well).
+The truth is, I outsang almost 1,000 Belarussian fans for the whole match (who only started singing because I was so loud and they felt they needed to prove they could as well).
 I sang for almost 90 minutes non-stop and yet our team still lost 5-0 against a highly ranked Belarus side.
 After the match I was made to have a police escort as a few local hooligans were not taking too kindly to my passion for my country!!
 It was outrageous.

 During the match I was singing songs such as: